dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 nfs.disable: on
 ```

 The above output tells us GlusterFS created this volume as a 3-way replica set across 3 bricks.
 Bricks are local directories on GlusterFS nodes.
+They make up replication targets.
-In this case the GlusterFS nodes are our CNS pods and since they share the physical hosts network they are displayed with these IP addresses (see highlighted lines) .
+In our case the GlusterFS nodes are our CNS pods and since they share the physical hosts network they are displayed with these IP addresses (see highlighted lines) .
 This volume type `Replicate` is currently the only supported volume type in production.
 It synchronously replicates all data across those 3 bricks.

 Let's take a look at what's inside a brick.